 Likewise, everything inside us and outside us is subject to change over time.
 If we are readily accepting this truth without hiding or concealing it, life would be much more simple.

-What is wabi-sabi life style?
+What is a wabi-sabi lifestyle?

-From morning to evening we are in a constant struggle to show only the perfect side of us.
+From morning to evening, we are in a constant struggle to show only the perfect side of us.
 We frown at the wrinkles on the face and apply beauty products to hide them.
 Since we cannot accept the beauty of each and every phase of life, we try to maintain a perfect image all the time.